rhyswynne/freelance-availability-widget/readme.txt

 2. Activate the plugin through the ‘Plugins’ menu in WordPress
 3. Add your widget in the Appearance > wWdgets setting.

+== Screenshots ==
+1. The example of the widget, on Twenty Fifteen.

 == Changelog ==

+= 1.1 =
+* Introduced the ability to change button text.

 = 1.0.1 =
 * Tried bumping the version number, to see if it updates.